shom-fr/woom/README.rst

 woom is designed to help you submit workflows for running ocean models.
-Organize and run your tasks with only three configuraitons files.
+Organize and run your tasks with only three configurations files.

 Installation